-In this article, we’ll be outlining the best tips for the DIY cleaner!
-Read on and find out what you need to do to keep your home spick and span all year round.
+In this article, we’ll be outlining the 5 best DIY home cleaning tips to keep your home spick and span all year round.

 1. Make a Schedule